 Studies have not up to this point identified any major clinical risks or side effects that accompany the use of phytocannabinoids.
 Thus, users and experts report that experimenting with different strains, cannabinoid profiles, and doses is the best way to find the right treatment for your specific needs and body type.

-How Long Does It Take For CBD To Work?
+How Long Does It Take For CBD Hemp Oil To Work?

-This is a common question and really depends on what you’re using CBD for.
-The effects of CBD are unique to each user’s body, current state of health, and individual metabolism.
+This is a common question and really depends on your unique composition and what you’re using hemp oil for.
+The effects of hemp CBD are unique to each user’s body, current state of health, and individual metabolism.
 While some users can experience acute effects, many take 7 to 21 days to feel a noticeable difference.
 This is because many of the symptoms we seek to alleviate are a result of imbalances in numerous parts of your body and it takes time for your body to achieve homeostasis throughout all of its moving pieces.

-It’s important to remember that CBD’s effects are dose dependent and biphasic, meaning lower doses cause alertness while higher doses cause sedation.
+It’s important to remember that CBD oil’s effects are dose dependent and biphasic, meaning lower doses cause alertness while higher doses cause sedation.
 So, theoretically, if you take a high enough dose of CBD you will likely feel it’s sedative effects once your body metabolizes it.
 Studies have shown that humans can tolerate up to 1500mg of CBD without concerning side effects, however, this does not include any potential drug interactions which we recommend talking to your doctor about.
-In addition, because topical CBD like our CBD body butter bypasses your digestive system and enters via your skin’s endocannabinoid receptors, using body butter to manage inflammatory pain typically works rather quickly.
+In addition, because topical CBD oil like our hemp body butter bypasses your digestive system and enters via your skin’s endocannabinoid receptors, using hemp body butter to manage inflammatory pain typically works rather quickly.

 Endocannabinoid system maintenance is a lifelong process.
 Because this system is so closely linked with how the rest of our body functions, and because it tends to wear with age, we use CBD oil on a daily basis to nurture and preserve it.